wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-guestos-family1-retirement.md

 **Guest OS family 4.x** - Windows Server 2012 R2 *(recommended)*

 1. Ensure that your application is using SDK 2.1 or later with .NET framework 4.0, 4.5 or 4.5.1.
-2. Set the osFamily attribute to 鈥?鈥? in the ServiceConfiguration.cscfg file, and redeploy your cloud service.
+2. Set the osFamily attribute to <!-- deleted by customization “4” in --><!-- keep by customization: begin --> ??in <!-- keep by customization: end --> the ServiceConfiguration.cscfg file, and redeploy your cloud service.

 **Guest OS family 3.x** - Windows Server 2012

 1. Ensure that your application is using SDK 1.8 or later with .NET framework 4.0 or 4.5.
-2. Set the osFamily attribute to 鈥?鈥? in the ServiceConfiguration.cscfg file, and redeploy your cloud service.
+2. Set the osFamily attribute to <!-- deleted by customization “3” in --><!-- keep by customization: begin --> ??in <!-- keep by customization: end --> the ServiceConfiguration.cscfg file, and redeploy your cloud service.

 **Guest OS family 2.x** - Windows Server 2008 R2